 “Little tolerance to being alone.”

 The Siberian Husky must be able to share everyday life with the family for reasons far beyond the simple feeling of loneliness.
-The Husky must be supervised on sight, especially in the first months of life, as it needs to be socialised and educated physically.
+It must be supervised on sight, especially in its first months, as it needs to be socialised and physically educated.

 Suitable as a first dog